-An employee who is tardy more than four times during any year of this Agreement will be subject to a hearing by the O/T Committee and the Executive Director to determine what action, if any, should be taken.
+An employee who is tardy more than four times during any year of this Agreement will be subject to a hearing by the Supervisor Group and the Executive Director to determine what action, if any, should be taken.

 Employees shall be expected to complete their work in the time allotted to them in a normal workday.
-Any employee scheduled by management to work beyond the standard shift shall be paid at the rate of one and one-half times the regular base pay for all hours worked in excess of the normal shift in any given day.
+Any employee scheduled by management and authorized by the Executive Director to work beyond the standard shift shall be paid at the rate of one and one-half times the regular base pay for all hours worked in excess of the normal shift in any given day.

 Those employees who must remain at work when others are discharged early (Christmas Eve, New Year's Eve) shall receive straight time for the number of hours involved, in addition to their normal pay.
 During such times, no adjustment will be given to those employees who are on vacation or absent for personal or sick time.

 Employees who violate this Agreement will be subject to disciplinary action.
-When an employee is reprimanded, a full report in writing shall be given to the individual concerned and to the O/T Committee representative.
+When an employee is reprimanded, a full report in writing shall be given to the individual concerned and to the Supervisor Group representative.
 A copy of the report will be placed in the employee's personnel file.
-At any discussion concerning disciplinary action, the employee will be entitled to have an O/T Committee representative present.
+At any discussion concerning disciplinary action, the employee will be entitled to have the Supervisor Group representative present.

-Every employee shall have the right to review his/her own personnel file in the presence of his/ her Supervisor or the Personnel Clerk.
-A request to do this must be done through the employee's Supervisor, who will make the necessary arrangements for the review after working hours.
+Every employee shall have the right to review their own personnel file in the presence of their Department Head.
+A request to do this must be done through the supervisor=s Department Head, who will make the necessary arrangements for the review after working hours.

-If an employee wishes to have an infraction letter removed from the file, the employee may make such a request in writing to the Executive Director, with a copy submitted to the Department Head.
-Consideration of the request will be given by a review board consisting of the Executive Director and the O/T Committee representative.
-Upon consent of the review board, the infraction letter under consideration will be removed.
+If an employee wishes to have an infraction letter removed from the file, they may make such a request in writing to the Executive Director, with a copy submitted to the Department Head.
+Consideration of the request will be given by the Executive Director.
+Upon consent of the Executive Director, the infraction letter under consideration will be removed.